With 28 Executive Orders Signed, President Biden Is Off To A Record Start

 Biden's actions so far include:

-- 2 letters (re-joining the World Health Organization and Paris Climate Agreement)
+- and two letters (rejoining the World Health Organization and Paris climate agreement).

 "A lot of what these orders consist of are plans to make plans, in a sense," said Rudalevige.
 "There's a lot of reviewing, reporting, sort of an urging to rev up that process, but it's not a substitute for the process itself."